prasunka/AI_assignments/README.md

     Given N students's marks in M subjects, this classifier groups them into K groups using Genetic Algorithm.
 For implementation details and build instructions, see the README inside the Genetic-Student-Classifier directory.

+**4. Game of Sticks:**

+    A game of sticks using Min/Max game tree and Alpha-Beta pruning.

+    Compile:
+    g++ game-of-sticks.cpp -o gos -Wall

+    Run:
+    ./gos